People

 • Dr. Peter Buhler (PhD 2018) –now Research Scientist, Planetary Science Institute

-• Dr. Jennifer Buz (PhD 2018) –now Remote Sensing Scientist, Orbital Sidekick
+• Dr. Jennifer Buz (PhD 2018) –now Principal Remote Sensing Scientist, Orbital Sidekick

 • Dr. Daven Quinn (PhD 2018) –now Research Scientist, University of Wisconsin-Madison